-0 utcomes Implications A fr Il people in Doncaster benefit om a thriving and resilient conomy.
-Mayoral Priority: Creating Jobs and Housing Mayoral Priority: Be a strong voice for our veterans Mayoral Priority: Protecting Doncaster's vital services Reducing first time entrants into the youth justice system significantly reduces the financial burden on other statutory services, and therefore protects against services being overwhelmed and placed under budgetary pressure when earlier intervention could have beer undertaken successfully.
+7 .
+Outcomes Implications All people in Doncaster benefit from a thriving and resilient economy.
+Mayoral Priority: Creating Jobs and Housing Mayoral Priority: Be a strong voice for our veterans Mayoral Priority: Protecting Doncaster's vital services Reducing first time entrants into the youth justice system significantly reduces the financial burden on other statutory services, and therefore protects against services being overwhelmed and placed under budgetary pressure when earlier intervention could have been undertaken successfully.
 Creating an aspirational culture amongst young people involved in anti-social behaviour and offending will lead to greater engagement with education, training and employment opportunities.
-I eople live safe, healthy, active and independent lives.
+People live safe, healthy, active and independent lives.
 Mayoral Priority: Safeguarding our Communities Mayoral Priority: Bringing down the cost of living Doncaster YOS is committed to ensuring that all young people receive a full health assessment from the seconded Project 3 practitioner and will ensure any attendant issues addressed.
 In addition, young people will have access to a speech, language and communication therapist, systemic family psychotherapist and trainee forensic psychologist.
-In addition, as part of a re-framed prevention offer, Doncaster YOS will engage young people on the cusp of offending and anti-social behaviour, through Team EPIC in a range of diversionary activities, which will include positive physical activities. а eople in Doncaster benefit from high quality built and natural nvironment.
-A successful implementation of the Youth Justice Plan will divert young people on the cusp of offending, but crucially will also prevent
+In addition, as part of a re-framed prevention offer, Doncaster YOS will engage young people on the cusp of offending and anti-social behaviour, through Team EPIC in a

-• • • • • • • • • • • • • • • • • • • Mayoral Priority: Creating Jobs and Housing Mayoral Priority: Safeguarding our Communities Mayoral Priority: Bringing down the cost of living Ill families thrive.
-Mayoral Priority: Protecting Doncaster's vital services recidivism in those who do offend.
-A reduction in offending will lead to safe communities, in which its young citizens are more invested and consequently are actively engaged in the development of those communities.
-The Youth Justice Plan will support families who have presenting issues, through the YOS commitment and ongoing contribution to the Stronger Families initiative, the outcome of which will be that more families turned around in phase two of the programme and a culture which enables families to reach their full council services are modern and alue for money.
-Doncaster YOS has always strived to deliver value for money by tracking best national practice and amending service provision to meet these needs.
-All posts are reviewed when they become vacant to assess the need for this post or provision in the future.
-In 2017 the YOS will continue its campaign of recruiting graduate volunteers to supplement the full time staffing resource, and we have established a strategic relationship with Nottingham University to supply Trainee Forensic Psychologists on a voluntary basis.
-Consequently we have increased the offer, in an ongoing climate of reduction at no additional cost. р Vorking with our partners we will rovide strong leadership and overnance.
-Doncaster YOS is monitored and challenged by the Management Board, which is comprised of representatives from all partnership agencies.
-In addition, Doncaster YOS is subject to monitoring from the Youth Justice Board in terms of quarterly data monitoring on key performance indicators.
+range of diversionary activities, which will include positive physical activities.

+People in Doncaster benefit from A successful implementation of the

+a high quality built and natural Youth Justice Plan will divert young

+environment. people on the cusp of offending,

+but crucially will also prevent

+Mayoral Priority: Creating John recidivism in those who do offend.

+Mayoral Priority: Creating Jobs and Lauring A reduction in offending will lead to

+and Housing ŏ

+Mayoral Priority: Safeguarding safe communities, in which its

+our Communities young citizens are more invested

+Mayoral Priority: Bringing and consequently are actively

+down the cost of living engaged in the development of

+those communities.

+All families thrive.
+The Youth Justice Plan will support

+families who have presenting

+Mayoral Priority: Protecting issues, through the YOS

+Doncaster's vital services commitment and ongoing

+contribution to the Stronger

+Families initiative, the outcome of

+which will be that more families

+turned around in phase two of the

+•

+programme and a culture which

+enables families to reach their full

+Council comitees are not been a potential.

+Council services are modern and Doncaster YOS has always strived

+value for money. to deliver value for money by

+tracking best national practice and

+amending service provision to meet

+these needs.

+All posts are reviewed when they

+become vacant to assess the need

+for this post or provision in the

+future.

+In 2017 the YOS will continue its

+campaign of recruiting graduate

+volunteers to supplement the full

+time staffing resource, and we have

+established a strategic relationship

+with Nottingham University to

+supply Trainee Forensic

+• • •

+Psychologists on a voluntary basis.

+Consequently we have increased

+the offer, in an ongoing climate of

+\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ reduction at no additional cost.

+Working with our partners we will Doncaster YOS is monitored and

+provide strong leadership and challenged by the Management

+governance.
+Board, which is comprised of

+representatives from all partnership

+agencies.

+In addition, Doncaster YOS is

+subject to monitoring from the

+,

+Youth Justice Board in terms of

+quarterly data monitoring on key

+performance indicators.